frankt716/cse-191-fall23/rec02.lagda.md

 In fact, this proposition evaluates to true in every configuration.
 This is expected because if it is raining, then of course it is raining.

-Propositions that evaluate to true in all configurations are called *tautologies".
+Propositions that evaluate to true in all configurations are called *tautologies*.
 Let's see some examples.

 ### ⇨-id